Make the test suite more deterministic through network simulation

 - We probably cannot do anything for I2P.

-#3 Updated by anonym about 4 years ago
+#3 Updated by anonym over 4 years ago

 For a part of the performance side of this, I just ran the full test suit (in branch